What is a Prepayment Penalty

 Note that the prepaid loan amount goes towards paying off the principal amount only.
 However, with the reduced principal, a borrower qualifies for more affordable EMIs.
 Alternatively, if an individual wishes to reduce the interest payable, he/ she can also choose to shorten the loan tenure by keeping the EMIs intact.

-Read more about our interest rate and charges before applying for the loan.
+Read more about personal loan interest rate before applying for the loan.

 Disclaimer